The Four System Failures That Make Smart Marketing Leaders Do Dumb Things

 Balance is a leadership skill, not a vibe.

-3. Confusing Method Depth with Industry Depth
+Third: Confusing Method Depth with Industry Depth

 One of the most damaging patterns I’ve seen is leaders importing tactics from industries where they worked brilliantly—without understanding the data structure, consumer behavior, or scale dynamics of the new category.

 A loyalty program that thrives in a closed‑loop environment (where you know 100% of customers and 100% of purchases) collapses instantly in a mass‑market CPG environment (where you know 0.01% of customers and 0.01% of purchases).
+In a distributed channel these programs are predictably expensive to run, inequitable to apply, frustrating for consumers, ripe for fraud, and strategically irrelevant.

 This isn’t a failure of intelligence.